Forensic Body Farms: What You Need to Know

 WARNING: This post about forensic body farms contains text and images which may be disturbing to some.[metaslider id=”9232″]

 Dead bodies undergo various biological and chemical phases.
 These phases are rather standard, but can be affected by climate, clothing, animals and other environmental factors.
-By studying these phases, including when animals or insects begin to feed on corpses, forensic scientists are able to better determine a time frame of the death.
+By studying these phases, including when animals or insects begin to feed on corpses, scientists at forensic body farms are able to better determine a time frame of the death.
 For example, if a body is found in the woods, and there are insects at a certain level of development on or in the body, investigators can determine how long the body has been at its present location.

 After many years and two replacement stoves, I had learned not to do this at home...

-History of Body Farms
+History of Forensic Body Farms

 The body farm opened in 1972 at the University of Tennessee in Knoxville on a plot of 2.5 acres.
 It currently receives over 100 donated bodies a year.